Jacques Servier

 Jacques Servier (9 February 1922 – 16 April 2014) was a French doctor and businessman.
 He was the founder and president of Laboratoires Servier, a pharmaceutical company.

 Biography

 Founder of the pharmaceutical group Servier in 1954, he had a fortune estimated at US$7.7 billion.

 The group led by him, Servier, had been convicted several times to pay damages for Mediator, trade name of benfluorex.
 There was a class action also for Isoméride, trade name of dexfenfluramine.
 There are also active discussions and trial around benfluorex.

+He is buried in the Main Cemetery of Orléans.